 Take time to make a list of everyone you want to buy gifts for.
-Include teachers, the mailman, co-workers, newspaper delivery people and anyone else you usually end up giving something to.
-Then consider your list.
+Include teachers, the mailman, co-workers, newspaper delivery people and anyone else you usually end up giving a gift.
+Step back and consider your list.
 Are there people who could get a card rather than a gift?
-Someone you could chip in on a gift for rather than paying for it by yourself?
-Then, set a price limit on each gift.
+Are there people you could chip in on a gift for rather than paying for it by yourself?
+Next, set a price limit for each gift.
 For example, you might decide that you'll set a $30 limit on immediate family members, $20 on children in your family and $10 on acquaintances like co-workers or teachers.
 Don't forget to add in the cost of wrapping paper and shipping, including what you'll pay for a gift ordered through a catalog or online to reach you before you ship it to the recipient.

 Many people forget to factor in the cost of holiday entertaining.
 Even if you aren't having a party, providing snacks and drinks for neighbors or friends who drop by and serving the holiday meal can be expensive.
 If you'll be traveling during the holidays, even if it's by car, be sure to include these costs in your budget.
 Finally, estimate how much you'll spend on holiday decorations.
-This is often an easy area to cut back in.
+This is often an easy area to scale back.

-Once you've reached a reasonable budget limit, you need to commit to sticking to it.
+Once you've created a reasonable budget, you need to commit to sticking to it.
 The tips below can help.

 Ways to spend less

 Many people blow their holiday budgets because they get carried away by the excitement of the season.
 It's important to remember that you can still have a joyous holiday season without busting your budget.
 Try to focus on the true spirit of the season rather than the more commercial aspects.
-Also, don't give in to pressure to give expensive gifts.
-The best gifts are those chosen with an eye toward what's personal and meaningful to the recipient, and they don't have to cost a lot.
+And, don't give in to pressure to give expensive gifts.
+The best gifts are those personal and meaningful to the recipient, and they don't have to cost a lot.

-Here are some more ways to save money during the holidays:
+Here are some ways to save money during the holidays:

 - Set expectations with friends and family.
 If you're worried about your finances this holiday season, talk about it with friends and family.
 They might be just as relieved as you are to set limits on spending or, in some cases, to skip gift-giving entirely.
 Let them know if you'll be cutting back on the number of gifts or how much you plan to spend.
 This is especially important for children, who often have unrealistic expectations about gifts and don't fully understand the costs.
 Also consider price-limited charitable donations in the family's name.